legal-nurse-and-doctor-990x358

 Legal Nurse Consultant Career Outlook

-Legal nurse consultants occupy a niche career and therefore traditional data sources such as the U.S. Bureau of Labor Statistics (BLS) do not provide an analysis of projected job growth in this field.
-That said, LNCs typically become registered nurses prior to training in the legal field.
-Furthermore, they must be registered nurses to qualify for voluntary professional certification through the American Association of Legal Nurse Consultants (AALNC), which is discussed below.
+Legal nurse consultants occupy a niche career and therefore traditional data sources such as the U.S. Bureau of Labor Statistics (BLS) does not provide an analysis of projected job growth in this field.
+That said, legal nurse consultants must become registered nurses prior to training in the legal field.
+Furthermore, they must be registered nurses to qualify for voluntary professional certification through the American Legal Nurse Consultant Certification Board (ALNCCB), which is discussed below.

-The BLS (2020) predicts that there will be an explosion in job opportunities for registered nurses nationwide; between 2019 and 2029, there’s expected to be a seven percent increase in openings for RNs, much faster than the average growth anticipated across all occupations during that time (four percent).
-With the addition of 221,900 fresh RN positions across the country in the coming decade, there are expected to be a wealth of opportunities in the field, including for legal nurse consultants.
+The BLS (2025) predicts that there will be an explosion in job opportunities for registered nurses nationwide; between 2023 and 2033, there’s expected to be a 6 percent increase in openings for RNs, much faster than the average growth anticipated across all occupations during that time (4 percent).
+With the addition of 197,200 fresh RN positions across the country in the coming decade, there are expected to be a wealth of opportunities in the field, including for legal nurse consultants.

 Legal Nurse Consultant Salary

 As mentioned above, legal nurse consultants typically become registered nurses prior to receiving legal training or seeking professional LNC certification.
-The Bureau of Labor Statistics found that the 2,982,200 RNs employed around the country had an annual average salary of $77,460 or $37.24 per hour.
+The Bureau of Labor Statistics found that the 3,282,010 RNs employed around the country had an annual average salary of $93,600 or $45.00 per hour (BLS May 2024).
 In more granular terms, these healthcare professionals had the following salary percentiles:

 Although the BLS did not have data specifically on legal nurse consultants, PayScale, a site that relies on self-reported wages, offered a breakdown of its responding LNCs.
-PayScale (2020) found that its LNCs made an average annual salary of $77,944 ($49.58/hr), slightly more than the BLS salary average for RNs.
-Additionally, PayScale found the following salary percentiles among its 207 LNC respondents:
+PayScale (2025) found that its LNCs made an average annual salary of $90,493 ($54.06/hr), slightly more than the BLS salary average for RNs—though it should be noted that PayScale’s small sample size (153 respondents) may skew the data at the upper and lower bounds.
+Experience level, geographic setting, and specialty will all factor into an LNC’s salary.

 How to Become a Legal Nurse Consultant

 Many aspiring legal nurse consultants choose to pursue a nursing education and RN licensure prior to their legal training.
 Others may get an education in criminal justice or legal studies before becoming RNs.
-Still others pursue an LNC certificate or training program, a list of which is provided by the AALNC.
+Still others pursue an LNC certification or certificate training program.
 Here is one possible path to becoming a legal nurse consultant:

-• Step 1: Complete high school (or obtain a GED) – To begin, all aspiring legal nurse consultants must complete high school or obtain a GED.
-Furthermore, those who have an interest in working as a legal nurse consultant should also take (and excel in) courses focusing on science and mathematics, including those in biology, chemistry, physics, calculus, trigonometry, statistics, and related electives.
+Step 1: Complete high school or obtain a GED (four years) – To begin, all aspiring legal nurse consultants must complete high school or obtain a GED.
+Furthermore, those who have an interest in working as a legal nurse consultant should also take and excel in courses focusing on science and mathematics, including those in biology, chemistry, physics, calculus, trigonometry, statistics, and related electives.

-• Step 4: Obtain experience as an RN (timeline varies) – After passing the licensing examination and becoming a registered nurse, an individual then has the ability to gain experience working in the field.
-The type of job available upon completion of one of a nursing program depends on a number of factors, including availability, connections developed during school, specialized training, and more.
-At this stage, it may also be advisable to begin one’s legal training either through an employer or one of many optional LNC training programs.
+Step 4: Obtain experience as an RN (timeline varies) – After passing the NCLEX examination and becoming a registered nurse, an individual then has the ability to gain experience working in the field.
+The type of job available upon completion of a nursing program depends on a number of factors, including availability, connections developed during school, specialized training, and more.
+At this stage, it may also be advisable to begin one’s legal training either through an employer or one of many optional legal nurse consultant training programs.

 Legal Nurse Consultant Tasks and Responsibilities